Dealing with a Narcissistic mother needs some proven, rock-solid steps and you are in the right place, my new friend. I am so happy we have hooked up.

 - Grieve.
 Grieve the mother and childhood you didn’t have.
 Write down what you missed and allow yourself to grieve.
 Maybe she interfered in your relationships with your siblings.
 Career choices.
 Choice of partners and interfered in your friendships or parenting.
 Remember — there is no right way to grieve.
 At first, you might feel absolutely nothing — like you are looking at someone else’s life.
 Again — normal.
 It can help to find a photo of yourself as a child — look into their eyes and contemplate how young and innocent that child was, and how they did the best they could.
 How unfair it was that they were required to carry the emotional needs of their parents.
 Mostly — how they deserved to be mothered and feel safe at home.

 - Write down the phrases that your mother uses when you speak with her.
-Narcissists are very predictable and quite often keep using the same phrases – because they’ve worked for them in the past.
-Having these phrases with you – or near you when you have to speak with her – will remind you that you expected this and that you aren’t going crazy.
-I think I’ve mentioned in a post before, that when one of my narcissistic parents (yes I have two – what joy) says anything on my list – I text a friend.
+Narcissists are very predictable and quite often keep using the same phrases — because they’ve worked for them in the past.
+Having these phrases with you — or near you when you have to speak with her — will remind you that you expected this and that you aren’t going crazy.
+Something I’ve suggested in a post before, is that when one of your narcissistic parents says anything on your list — text a close friend.
 Narcissist Bingo.
-When they say 10 predictable phrases in one sitting, my friend and I plan to go out and do something we enjoy.
+When they say 10 predictable phrases in one sitting, you and your friend can plan to go out and do something you enjoy.
 Some of my favourites all-time hits are, “I don’t remember that” or “I know you better than you know yourself”.
-I might tell you a few more in the future – they are doozies.
+I might tell you a few more in the future — they are doozies.

 - I’ve said it once, I’ll say it again — they want attention.
 Positive or Negative.
 Don’t pay them any attention.
 Let them dance like a monkey around you.
 Just ignore, ignore, ignore.